fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 > source $WD/reconos/tools/settings.sh
 ```

-Since version 4.0 ReconOS supports exporting and building ReconOS projects with
-Xilinx ISE (XPS) and Vivado.
-To tell RDK what tool flow to use, edit the `[General]`
-section of the configuration file at `$WD/reconos/demos/sort_demo/build.cfg`.
+To tell RDK what which Vivado version it should use and where it can be found, edit the `[General]` section of the configuration file at `$WD/reconos/demos/sort_demo/build.cfg`.

 ```
-TargetXil = xps,14.7        # For use with Xilinx ISE (XPS) TargetXil = vivado,2016.2   # For use with Vivado
+TargetXil = vivado,2019.1
+XilinxPath = /opt/Xilinx
 ```

 So let's take a look into the SortDemo project folder in
 `$WD/reconos/demos/sort_demo`.
 It consists out of a source folder and a
 project file describing the structure of the application.
 Out of these
-sources, the RDK generates a complete EDK project for the hardware design and
+sources, the RDK generates a complete Vivado project for the hardware design and
 a ready to compile software project.
 To generate these two projects, simply
 start the RDK and execute `export_hw` and `export_sw`.
 To get more information
-for each command, you can execute it with the `--help` option and double tab
+for each command, you can execute it with the `--help` option or view the [documentation](/documentation/rdk).
-reveals a list of all available commands.

 ```
 > cd $WD/reconos/demos/sort_demo